Skip to content

 Bitemporal

-Every observation carries two time ranges: when it was true on the network (valid_during) and when we believed it (recorded_during).
+Every observation carries two time ranges: when it was true on the network (valid time) and when we believed it (transaction time) — canonical Snodgrass §2 shape.
 “As of T” queries are first-class on both axes.

 Hop-by-hop

-A Postgres recursive CTE walks adjacencies, filters STP-blocking edges, handles MLAG group collapse, and terminates cleanly on flood / dead-end / loop.
+A Postgres recursive CTE walks adjacencies, filters STP-blocking edges, handles MLAG group collapse, passes through virtual-switch placeholders for gear we can’t poll, and terminates cleanly on flood / dead-end / loop.

 Multi-source